Category Archives: Holistic Health

 For many people stress can be the major problem.
 Cortisol is an important part of your body’s stress response to perceived threats.
 So levels of the hormone cortisol rise in response to any stressful situation.
 However, when stress of any type is ongoing the cortisol release mechanism doesn’t turn off.
 This results in persistent low grade inflammation.
 In some cases it can go on forever.

-Conditions Caused By Chronic Inflammation
+Conditions Linked to Chronic Inflammation

 • Heart disease – stroke, hypertension